 Small and medium-sized companies typically present greater opportunities for incremental positive social or environmental change, and greater opportunities to engage with management teams about it.
-At the same time, the scale and reach of large global companies mean that the potential impact of even small incremental changes achieved through engagement can be significant.
-The most comparable exposure is therefore found in a broad global equities index, representing the full universe of candidates suited for engagement on these issues.
+The most comparable exposure is therefore found in the global small and medium-sized equities index, which represents the universe of candidates best suited for engagement on these issues.

 Although engagement and activism are well-known ways of changing corporate behavior generally, employing these strategies to target ESG issues is a relatively recent phenomenon.
-Furthermore, engagement that targets specific corporate behavior change to drive incremental positive impact and proactively address social and environmental challenges is quite new, so there is little available evidence about its historical performance.
+Furthermore, engagement that targets specific corporate behavior change to drive measurable positive impact and proactively address social and environmental challenges is quite new, so there is little available evidence about its historical performance.
 We expect such strategies to perform in line with traditional active equity strategies focused on companies of the same size, though higher volatility is likely due to typically greater portfolio concentration.